fattahharith/financial-projection/README.md

 To use this program, follow these steps:

-Download the "dataset.csv" file, which contains the existing financial data of SKS Corporation.
+- Download the "dataset.csv" file, which contains the existing financial data of SKS Corporation.
-Save the file in the same directory as the "sks_financial_report_prediction.py" file.
+- Save the file in the same directory as the "sks_financial_report_prediction.py" file.
-Open a terminal or command prompt and navigate to the directory where the files are located.
+- Open a terminal or command prompt and navigate to the directory where the files are located.

 Run the following command: